 Most of the important decisions are made prior to the SEC filing.
 First of all, and most important, the Company must identify its key advisors: investment bank, legal, accounting, and tax.
 The investment bank will put together a “working group list” with contact information for everyone to expedite communication across the team.
 Together this team can answer the deal structuring questions and set a target timeline.

 The first question is: What entity should do the IPO?
-In some cases, the primary operating company is the best issuer because it’s closest to the business and has little “noise” that can complicate the story or detract from valuation.
+In some cases, the primary operating company is the best issue because it’s closest to the business and has little “noise” that can complicate the story or detract from valuation.
 Other times it is best to use the holding company because, after all, existing shareholders probably invested at that level.
-It is surprisingly common for the best issuer to be an entity that doesn’t exist yet – an assortment of subsidiaries that have not been combined before.
+It is surprisingly common for the best issuer to an entity that doesn’t exist yet – an assortment of subsidiaries that have not been combined before.

 Among banks, the correct choice is almost always the holding company.
 Issuing at the holding company enables the enterprise to manage leverage at the operating company (the bank) more easily and efficiently.
 That said, while it is rare, it is possible to execute an offering for shares of the regulated bank, particularly if there is no holding company.
 Similarly, it is possible for a mortgage bank to execute an offering of just the origination company or just the servicer.
-For example, Caliber is now both originator and servicer – formed when Lone Star combined separate origination and servicing investments in 2013.
-Caliber reorganized in preparation for an IPO and chose not to include the Lone Star entity that securitizes non-agency/government loans.

 The next question is: Should the IPO be primary or secondary shares?
-With a primary share offering, proceeds go to the Company, whereas with secondary shares the proceeds go to the selling shareholder.
+With a primary share offering, proceeds go to the Company whereas with secondary shares the proceeds go to the selling shareholder.
 Of course, it is possible to do a mixture of primary and secondary shares.
 Furthermore, it is possible to transform a secondary offering into a primary and vice versa through a series of bridge financings.
 Sophisticated investors see through such financings and understand that the Company can get to the same place by adjusting the mix of primary and secondary shares.
 That said, primary offerings are often favored because they signal that the Company is growing (use of proceeds is the next paragraph) rather than signaling that the existing holders think it’s a good time to sell.

 A follow-on question is: What is the Company’s use of proceeds?
 Use of proceeds is always a critical consideration.
 Like any equity offering, the deal is first and foremost about raising capital, so the Company needs to have a need for that capital.
 The need for capital indicates that the Company has strong growth prospects.

-The banking, accounting, legal and tax team needs to figure the deal structure out before getting started on the real “deal” process.
-Once the basic structuring questions are answered, the investment bank can seek approval from its Equity Commitment Committee.
+The banking, accounting, legal and tax team needs to figure the deal structure out before getting starting the real “deal” process.
+Once the basic structuring questions are answered the investment bank can seek approval from its Equity Commitment Committee.
 With that approval, the investment bank will work with the Company to pull together a Public Information Book of all of the marketing and financial information that is available.
 This information is typically uploaded to a virtual data room and shared with the entire working group.
 Now the team can start drafting registration documents.
 With structuring considerations resolved, the Company can move to the task of telling its story.

 An IPO prospectus is a once-in-a-lifetime opportunity to tell the Company’s story to the public in a truthful and compelling way.
 Of course, the story is also told from a financial point of view.
-All marketing materials must rely on information, which is also disclosed in the prospectus; roadshow speeches are limited to prospectus disclosures.
+All marketing materials must rely on information which is also disclosed in the prospectus; roadshow speeches are limited to prospectus disclosures.
 Hence, the Company needs to make the verbiage (and the numbers) compelling.

 What are the most important operating statistics?
 The Company must figure out the optimal way to portray these operating statistics.
 For example, should tables group by product, channel or region?
 Combinations?
 Other?
 All operating statistics must foot to the financials.
 The Company needs to be in a position to provide audited financial statements for the issuer for the time period covered by the prospectus.